vimc/orderly-web/README.md

         ./dev/run-dependencies.sh

 Unit and integration tests are found in `src/app/src/test`.
-They can be run through the IDE or on the command line from the `src` directory with `./gradlew :app:test -i`
+They can be run through the IDE or on the command line from the `src` directory with `./gradlew :app:test -i`.
+The orderly state is shared between tests, so tests should generally avoid mutating state.
+Tests that involve running reports can run the dedicated report: "minimal-for-running"; that way, all other reports will have a determinate number of versions.

 Selenium tests are found in `src/customConfigTests/src/test`.
 They can be run through the IDE or on the command line from the `src` directory with `./gradlew :customConfigTests:test`.
-You will have to run `./gradlew :customConfigTests:copyDemo` first.
-You will also have to install chromedriver: `./scripts/install-chromedriver.sh`. sl4j logging is disabled by default to make the output more legible; if needed for debugging, the log level can be configured by modifying `src/customConfigTests/src/test/resources/simplelogger.properties`.
+You will have to install chromedriver: `./scripts/install-chromedriver.sh`. sl4j logging is disabled by default to make the output more legible; if needed for debugging, the log level can be configured by modifying `src/customConfigTests/src/test/resources/simplelogger.properties`.
 Also by default, only `stderr` is printed to the console while running these tests; to get `stdout` as well, run in info/verbose mode